 Backcountry ski poles are an expensive bunch, but Leki’s $100 Helicon Lite hits a real sweet spot in terms of price and performance.
 For $20 more than the Dynafit Tour above, the Helicon boasts Leki’s proven Speed Lock + mechanism for customizing length depending on terrain or to stow in or on a pack, along with a mixed-thickness aluminum construction (16mm at the upper and 14mm at the lower) that’s confidence-inspiring for regular backcountry use.
 You also get premium touches like extended foam grips and a straight edge on each basket for tweaking bindings or removing ice buildup from your skins.

 As we’ve covered above, aluminum is heavier than carbon, although the Leki Helicon Lite checks in at a reasonable 1 pound 2.5 ounces per pair.
-For reference, most similarly built designs are heavier, including Black Diamond’s 1-pound-4.9-ounce Traverse and Atomic’s 1-pound-4.5-ounce Backland FR.
-The Leki’s collapsed length isn’t particularly impressive at 37.8 inches, but it’s considerably shorter than the Atomic (by around 6 in.) and perfectly serviceable for securing to a pack occasionally.
-The Helicon Lite also undercuts both alternatives by $15-$30, giving it the clear edge in value.
-In the end, you’d be hard-pressed to find a better mix of durability, weight, and overall performance for the price, earning the Helicon a respectable spot on our list for 2024.
+For reference, most similarly built designs are heavier, including Black Diamond’s 1-pound-2.3-ounce Traverse above and Atomic’s 1-pound-4.5-ounce Backland FR (not featured here).
+The Leki’s collapsed length isn’t particularly impressive at 37.4 inches, but it’s perfectly serviceable for securing to a pack occasionally.
+The Helicon Lite also undercuts both alternatives by $15 to $30, giving it the clear edge in value.
+In the end, you’d be hard-pressed to find a better mix of durability, weight, and overall performance for the price, earning the Helicon a respectable spot on our list for the 2024-2025 season.

 See the Leki Helicon Lite